The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 While the Canon RF 200-800mm F6.3-9 IS USM Lens already provides an outstanding focal length range, it is compatible with the Canon RF 1.4x Extender and Canon RF 2x Extender.
 The lens retains its native minimum focus distance and weather sealing with the extenders mounted, and image stabilization continues to aid steadiness.

-The addition of a 2x Extender creates an impressive 400-1600mm focal length lens.
 In this case, the aperture is reduced 2-stops to a dauntingly narrow f/13-18.
 Autofocusing that combination is a superpower brought to us in the EOS R-series cameras.

-The extender-reduced aperture value significantly reduces the available focus area in some cameras.
+The extender-reduced aperture opening significantly reduces the available focus area in some cameras.
 The EOS R and RP AF area drops to 40 x 60% (Horizontal x Vertical) of the imaging sensor with the 1.4x, and all current full-frame R-series have 40 x 60% available with the 2x mounted.
 The current crop of APS-C R-series cameras have a 60 x 80% AF area when using the 2x with this lens.

 Aside from a pair of 400mm DO lenses, I've never used a white Canon lens that didn't have a red ring indicating L-series membership prior to this one.
 This high-quality lens has many of the L-series requirements covered, so let's ask the question.